 Lanai Island (aka Pineapple Island) is Hawaii's 6th-largest (smallest) inhabited island.
 The Pineapple name comes from a large (island-wide) plantation manned in the past.
 The only settlement on the island is Lanai City (population around 3,000).
 The island is also unique for being privately owned (98%) by the Oracle Corporation's founder Larry Ellison.
-The remaining 2% of the property are owned by the US government (the Hawaiian state).
+The remaining 2% of the property is owned by the US government (the Hawaiian state).

-- The island has width of 29 km (18 ml) and total area 364 km2 (141 ml2), ranking it USA's 42nd largest.
+- The island has a width of 29 km (18 mi) and a total area of 364 km2 (141 mi2), ranking it USA's 42nd largest.
 Kalohi Channel separates it from Molokai Island (to the north), while Auau Channel separates it from Maui Island (to the east).
 Most of the landmarks are only accessible by dirt roads requiring off-road (4-wheel) transportation.

 - The island was discovered in 1779 (by HMS Resolution ship) during James Cook's expedition.
 By the 1870s, Walter Murray Gibson (1822-1888) owned most of the land and used it for ranching.
-Prior to this he used it as Mormon colony.
+Prior to this, he used it as the Mormon colony.
 In 1922, James Dole (1877-1958, president of Hawaiian Pineapple Company / now Dole Food Company - pineapple and banana producer) bought the island.
-A large portion was developed as pineapple plantation - world's ever largest.
+A large portion was developed as pineapple plantation - the world's ever largest.

 - In 1985, the island became a property of David Howard Murdock as part of his purchase of Castle and Cooke (owner of Dole Food Company).

 - In June 2012, Larry Ellison (Oracle Corporation) bought 98% of Castle and Cooke's shares - this way practically owning the whole isle.
 While the exact sale price was never revealed, Hawaiian news media reported that USD 500-600 million was the possible purchase price

 Lanai Island has 2 resort hotels - both managed by "Four Seasons Hotels and Resorts" (Canada-based international luxury hotel company).
 The hotels are named Four Seasons Resort Lanai (in Manele Bay) and Lodge at Koele.
 Hotel Lanai (in Lanai City) was built in 1923 as a lodge for housing Hawaiian Pineapple Company's executives overseeing the fruit production.